olorium/ScanBar/ScanBar/README.md

-#  ScanBar is an iOS app built with SwiftUI, UIKit and MVVM-C
+#  ScanBar is an bar code scanner iOS app built with SwiftUI, UIKit and MVVM-C